Skip to Content

 It’s rare that I wish I had more time at the hotel, but I would have spent more time at the Williamsburg Woodlands if I could have.
 This says a lot about how much there was to do and how comfortable the property was.

 The Williamsburg Woodlands is a family hotel.
-Expect splashing at the pool and a line for the waffle-maker at the complementaty breakfast.
+Expect splashing at the pool and a line for the waffle-maker at the complementary breakfast.
 Its décor is functional with a colonial accent.
 It doesn’t have an upscale look and feel, but it was comfortable and had a lot of amenities and a helpful staff.

 The pool was nice and big and my then 7YO really liked the adjacent water playground.
 I liked that I could be in the regular pool or on a lounge chair and keep an eye on her.

 There are a lot of grounds for wandering around.
-We didn’t get to try the shuffle board or the mini-golf course with (of course) a colonial theme, but we did see other families using them.
+We didn’t get to try the shuffleboard or the mini-golf course with (of course) a colonial theme, but we did see other families using them.
 Tiny Traveler sampled the small playground set and approved.
 There was family entertainment every night around 7:00.
 We often wound up eating a late dinner and so missed it.
 We managed to catch a very funny mistake-prone magician one night and we all thought he was great.

 The 8 Best Things To Do On a Williamsburg Vacation With Kids